harfangk/harfangk.github.io/_posts/2016-10-10-programming-phoenix-example-code-issues.md

 {% endhighlight %}

 The authors of the book plan to update the book when Phoenix 1.3 is released, which will fix these broken examples for good.

+Edit: At the time of writing I used Elixir 1.3.4.
+More recent Elixir 1.4 slightly changes the content of `mix.exs` and the directory structure of app created by running `mix new MyApp --sup`.
+But they are both minor changes and won't affect following the sample code.

 ### Building Forms, Chapter 4 (PDF page 60)
 In *rumbl/web/models/user.ex*: